mrandrewandrade/blog/_posts/2015-09-07-chaos-theory-and-user-growth-in-lean-startups.md

 Read the full explanation for more details with a specific strange attractor model:

-**Prerequisites:**
+## Prerequisites:
-1/ Understand Technology Adoption Lifecycle
+1. Understand Technology Adoption Lifecycle
-2/ Understand the Pivot in terms of Lean Startups
+2. Understand the Pivot in terms of Lean Startups
-3/ Non-linear equations, chaos theory and strange attractors
+3. Non-linear equations, chaos theory and strange attractors

-4/ Rössler attractor model for non-linear dynamic user growth in startups
+4. Rössler attractor model for non-linear dynamic user growth in startups

-**1/ Technolgy Adoption Lifecycle**
+# 1. Technolgy Adoption Lifecycle

 If you have read Geoffrey Moore's [Crossing the Chasm](http://amzn.to/1N9VK9S) he describes the technology/innovation adoption lifecycle in detail as following a normal distribution or bell curve:

 ![](https://qph.is.quoracdn.net/main-qimg-3005bfa31f5708c14682dcb91d4a042e?convert_to_webp=true)

-**2/ The Pivot**
+# 2. The Pivot
 Now if you have read [Running Lean](http://amzn.to/1NUsKot) by Ash Maurya, [The Lean Startup](http://amzn.to/1NUsMMU) by Eric Ries or [The Startup Owner's Manual](http://amzn.to/1N9XfVC) by Steve Blank you will learn about the **pivot**.

 The pivot is a "structured course correction designed to test a new fundamental hypothesis about the product, strategy, and engine of growth."
 Steve Blank defines a pivot as "changing (or even firing) the plan instead of the executive (the sales exec, marketing or even the CEO)."
 The main idea behind the pivot is after building a minimal viable product (MVP) and testing it in the market, you take the feedback you got from launching the early prototype to understanding the market to hopefully finding better product-market fit in the next interation.

 A great example of a pivot used by a company was  [Groupon](https://en.wikipedia.org/wiki/Groupon); when the company first started, it was an online activism platform called The Point.
 After receiving almost no traction, the founders opened a Wordpress blog and launched their first coupon promotion for a pizzeria located in their building lobby.
 Although they only received 20 redemptions, the founders realized that  their idea was significant, and had successfully empowered people to  coordinate group action in purchasing.
 Three years later, Groupon would grow into a billion dollar business.

-**3/ Non-linear equations, chaos theory and strange attractors** To understand the concepts better, you can read the answer to this question:
+# 3. Non-linear equations, chaos theory and strange attractors
+To understand the concepts better, you can read the answer to this question:
  [Briefly, what is chaos theory?](https://www.quora.com/Briefly-what-is-chaos-theory) but I will summarize it here.